 For the year ended December 31, 2022, the Company recorded a goodwill impairment charge of \$634 million.
 As discussed in Notes 1 (see section on Goodwill) and 9 of the consolidated financial statements, goodwill is tested for impairment at least annually at the reporting unit level.
 As a result of the capital market environment during the third quarter of 2022, including (i) declining equity markets and (ii) the impact of rising interest rates on the Company's discount rate assumption, the Company accelerated the quantitative goodwill impairment test for the Life Insurance reporting unit as the Company concluded that there were indicators of impairment.
-Based on this quantitative test, the Company incurred an impairment during the third quarter of 2022 of the Life Insurance reporting unit goodwill of \$634 million, which represented a write-off of the entire balance of goodwill impairment analysis is sensitive to significant assumptions such as the discount rate, and other relevant assumptions impacted by market or economic conditions.
+Based on this quantitative test, the Company incurred an impairment during the third quarter of 2022 of the Life Insurance reporting unit goodwill of \$634 million, which represented a write-off of the entire balance of goodwill for the reporting unit.
+Determining the fair value of the Life Insurance reporting unit as part of the goodwill impairment analysis is sensitive to significant assumptions such as the discount rate, and other relevant assumptions impacting projected financial information, including policyholder behavior assumptions, and those impacted by market or economic conditions.